apendua/meteor-actions/README.md

 ```javascript
 Actions.onSuccess = function (selector, callback) { ... };
 ```
-This event is good to define action side effects.
+This callback will be triggered after each successful action execution.
 For example:
 ```javascript
 // by explicitly using action handler ...
 removeAction.onSuccess(function (userToRemove) {